matthewvcarey1/calmrobot/README.md

 # Calmrobot

 This program calculates the coordinates that are visitable by a robot starting on (0,0) that can move horizontally or vertically one position at a time.
-This is in a world where every coodinate pair whose combined individual absolute digits adds up to a sum greater than 23 has a mine on it.
+This is in a world where every coordinate pair whose combined individual absolute digits adds up to a sum greater than 23 has a mine on it.

 ## To build